How To Tell if a Mirena IUD Has Moved | Clear Signs Explained

 Caring for Yourself After Handling Displacement Issues

-After dealing with a moved Mirena IUD—whether removal or repositioning—it’s important to focus on recovery:
+After dealing with a moved Mirena IUD—whether removal, replacement, or monitoring—it’s important to focus on recovery:

-• Avoid strenuous activities for several days post-procedure to minimize uterine irritation.
+• Avoid strenuous activities for several days post-procedure if your clinician recommends it.

-• Mild cramping and spotting are normal but report heavy bleeding immediately.
+• Mild cramping and spotting can happen, but report heavy bleeding, fever, worsening pain, or foul-smelling discharge immediately.

 • If opting for another contraceptive method post-removal, discuss options early with your doctor to avoid gaps in protection.

-• Keeps tabs on symptoms and attend scheduled follow-ups diligently.
+• Keep tabs on symptoms and attend scheduled follow-ups diligently.

 Good self-care ensures smooth healing and peace of mind.